 Cafes and bistros tend to have wider-ranging menus than quick-service spots.
 They are also more likely to have liquor licenses, so they’ll want to display alcoholic beverage options.
 This streamlined menu design includes featured cocktails, starters, salads, main courses, and desserts.
 The illustrations that replace traditional menu photos allow you to give an impression of your food without committing to a specific plating or group of ingredients.
 This can be especially useful if your menu features farmers market ingredients that can change daily.

 7. Build-a-Burger Digital Menu Template

 This handy digital menu from Must Have Menus walks customers through its order process step by step.
 We like how the bubbles showcase the options in each step.
-So by the time your customers reach your cashiers, they’ll be ready to place their order in an organized way.
+So, by the time your customers reach your cashiers, they’ll be ready to place their orders in an organized way.
 The bubble and arrow menu flow is a great way to display complex information in a small space.